The Ohio State University College of Pharmacy receives $1.15 million grant from McKesson Foundation to launch PROPEL program

 Establish and expand inter-institutional pathways to pharmacy education with partners such as Columbus State Community College and Ohio University, as well as build an early student success program to boost readiness and belonging.
 These pathways aim to maximize accessibility and support for students from underserved communities to complete their educational training at Ohio State.

-3 Specialized Training for PharmD Students
+3 Develop Specialized Training for PharmD Students

 Develop a Community Care for the Underserved specialization track within the PharmD curriculum, implement immersive service-learning trips in urban and rural areas and expand Advanced Pharmacy Practice Experience (APPE) opportunities in underserved communities.